nasa/HDTN/README.md

 ```
 cd containers/docker/docker_compose
 ```
 This file contains instructions to spin up two containers using Oracle Linux.
-One is called hdtn_sender and the other hdtn_receive>
+One is called hdtn_sender and the other hdtn_receiver.
+Start them with the following command:
 ```
 docker compose up
 ```